Dyslecix-Dev/github-tutorial/README.md

 - Branch - A parallel version of a repository.
 By default every repository has one branch named main.
 Creating additional branches copies the main branch and allows the user to make any changes without disrupting the main branch.
 Normally, branches are used to work on specific features.
 - GitHub - A collaboration platform that uses Git for versioning.
+- GitHub Flow - A lightweight, branch-based workflow for projects with regular deployments.
 - Merge - Adds the changes in a pull request and branch into the main branch.
 - Merge Conflict - It occurs when changes are made to the same part(s) of the same file(s) on two different branches.
+- Protected Branch - Branches that are protected from force pushes or accidental deletion.
+The main branch is protected by default.
 - Pull Request - Shows the changes in a branch to other people and allows them to accept, reject, or suggest additional changes to your branch.
 - Pull Request Review - Examining another contributor's changes and giving them feedback.
 - Repository - A project containing files and folders.
 A repository tracks versions of these files and folders.
+- Semantic Versioning - A formal convention for specifying compatibility using a three-part version number: major version, minor version, and patch (e.g. 1.0.0).
+  - A backward compatible fix (i.e. patch release) increments the third digit (e.g. 1.0.1).
+  - A backward compatible new feature (i.e. minor release) increments the middle digit and resets the third digit (e.g. 1.1.0).
+  - A breaking update (i.e. major release) increments the first digit, and resets the middle and last digits (e.g. 2.0.0).
 - Task List - A list of checkboxes that is useful for tracking issues and pull requests.
 If it is included in the body of an issue or pull request, a progress indicator will appear.
+- Version - A different iteration of updated software (e.g. operating systems, apps, dependencies, etc.).

 ## Notes